"I read them all in one sitting. Well written and

-Every muscle screamed misery.
-My body had been battered like a kickball.
-I looked around at endless empty land.
-Still no one in sight.
-I kept twisting in a full circle.
+Muscles screamed in misery.
+Her body had been battered like a kickball.
+She looked around at endless empty land.
+Still, no one in sight.
+She wobbled sideways and kept twisting in a full circle.

-Had I imagined that voice?
+Had she imagined that voice?

 Dianna Love/Silver Hawk Press LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com